 What does a day in the life of a Salesforce Admin entail?

 The exact role of a Salesforce Admin will vary depending on the size of the company they work for and the industry they operate within.
 However, most Salesforce Administrators do the following during a typical day at the office:

-Hopefully, everything is operating optimally so that they can move on to their next scheduled task for the day.
+Hopefully, everything is operating optimally so they can move on to their next scheduled task for the day.

-Meet with manager and team
+Meet with the manager and team